 It is important that you don’t needlessly destroy or delete AlbumPlays’ database.

 An important way to think of it is that the AlbumPlays database contains the master copy of your play-related data.
 The answer has been exported into MediaMonkey, but not of the detailed workings.
 If you lose the AlbumPlays database, and have no backup copy, you face having to re-seed your database from Last.fm.
 Alternatively you may reseed from MediaMonkey, but then AlbumPlays would only have a play count summary for each track, rather than record of each individual historic play for the track.

 You should take a backup copy of the AlbumPlays and MediaMonkey databases before trying anything too bold or experimental.
 You should make sure that neither application is not running before making a backup copy of the database.
 If you are running AlbumPlays in Spy mode, you only need to close the Play Counts component of AlbumPlays.

 What impact has AlbumPlays had upon my tracks and my MediaMonkey database?

-AlbumPlays never updates your tracks.
-It could trigger MediaMonkey to update your tags, and only in Spy mode.
+AlbumPlays never updates your tracks. … AlbumPlays can trigger MediaMonkey to update your track tags, but only in Spy mode.
 You have to explicitly request these updates.
-The tags in your music tracks are never updated when in Last.fm mode.

 AlbumPlays does update the data in one of your MediaMonkey tables.
-It does not change the MediaMonkey database structure, nor any of the database integrity rules.
+It does not change the MediaMonkey database structure, nor any of it’s database integrity rules.